Fresh Fun Flavor

 Is this High Protein Granola kid friendly?

 Well, at our house I make a double batch just about every time because my kiddo goes through it so quickly, so yes, kids seems to love it!
+Just keep the second batch in the freezer til you're ready for it!

 Print